Media Psychology is an emerging field with the excitement and burden of defining the path.

 - Technology is not going away

-- We all worry if this is good or bad or somewhere in-between
+- We all worry if this is good or bad and what we can do about it.

 - Psychology is the study of people of all ages